MikeDev101/sh1107-i2c-go/README.md

 run a SH1107 at a fast enough speed.

 # Ok, how do I use it?
 Add the sh1107.go as a new library to your project, then import it as necessary.
-See some demo code here: